Deploying a Django Application on Lighttpd with fastcgi and virtualenv

 2. settings.py

-The lighttpd setup will result in mysite.fcgi showing up in all your URLs, unless you set FORCE_SCRIPT_NAME correctly.
+The lighttpd setup will result in mysite.fcgi showing up in all your URLs, unless you set FORCESCRIPTNAME correctly.
 If your django app is supposed to live right at the root of your domain, set this to the empty string, for example.

 3. django-servers.sh